 Avoid using the description to further explain the question.
 If the question makes no sense without the description, then you should rethink how both are written.
 Instead, use it as a way to reassure your respondents.
 Something like, “be as candid as you like” could be a good option when asking for an opinion.

-One of the best things about Typeform is the ability to make forms conversational through features like Recall Information and Logic Jumps.
+One of the best things about Typeform is the ability to make forms conversational through features like Recall Information and Logic.
 For example, adding Recall Information allows you to use your respondent’s name at the start of the form, just like a conversation (remember that names are a summons, so don’t keep summoning your respondent once you’ve used it to greet them).
-Logic Jumps allow you to show relevant questions based on answers the respondent gives.
+Logic allows you to show relevant questions based on answers the respondent gives.

 Communicating emotion in your questions is a nice touch, too.
 Saying things like, “We’re so excited…!” or “This might be a little uncomfortable…” is part of natural language, so should be reflected in your form.
 Do be careful not to overdo it.
 The idea is authenticity, so, if it starts to feel disingenuous, that’s a problem.